 3.2 Demonstrate ways to work with children or young people to plan, review and evaluate activities and agreements for group living

 3.3.

+3.3. encourage children or young people to

 take responsibility for their own plans

 3.4.
-1 5 ,

-to day activities in a residential setting links to the overall care plan for a child
+J. 1. to day activities in a residential setting

+links to the overall care plan for a child

-3.5. or young person Demonstrate how to encourage
+2 - or young person

+3.5.

-positive behaviour through modelling and reinforcement in all aspects of
+positive behaviour through modelling

+and reinforcement in all aspects of
-group living

-4. Be able to work with children and young 4.1 Demonstrate how to facilitate
+4. Po able to work with shildren and very 4.1 group living Demonstrate how to facilitate

+4. Be able to work with children and young 4.1

-people in a residential setting agreement of arrangements for living together regardless of group size
+people in a residential setting agreement of arrangements for living

-4.2 Demonstrate how to address and
+42 together regardless of group size Demonstrate how to address and

+4.2

 resolve conflict and disagreements with

 and between children or young people

 4.2 in a residential setting

-4.3 Use an understanding of group dynamics to promote and encourage
+4.3 Use an understanding of group

+dynamics to promote and encourage

 children or young people to achieve

-positive outcomes in all aspects of their lives
+positive outcomes in all aspects of their

+C. Do phie to enforcement shill done and con- F 4 lives

 5. Be able to safeguard children and young 5.1 Demonstrate how to equip children or

 people in a residential care setting young people to feel safe and to

+L 2 manage risks

-5.2 manage risks Explain the practical application of
+5.2 Explain the practical application of

-J 3.2 legislation, policies and procedures and
+legislation, policies and procedures and

 key messages form research and child

 protection enquiries for residential care

-settings
+5.3 settings

-5.3 Describe how to take action to protect
+5.5 Describe how to take action to protect

 children and young people in residential care from risks of harm or

 abuse from outside or inside the

 residential setting

-Additional information
+Additional information l residential setting